red5pro/load-testing-bees/rtcbee-publisher/README.md

 #### endpoint

 The endpoint of the `basic-publisher.html` page to publish to a stream.
-If you have Red5 Pro server version `5.5.0` and lower, you need to copy this file `basic-publisher.html` into the folder `red5pro/webapps/live/` on the server.
+You will need to copy this file `basic-publisher.html` into the folder `red5pro/webapps/live/` on the server.

 #### amount